Powerline Fire in Grant County burns thousands of acres, threatens homes and farms

 A wildfire burning in Grant County is threatening homes and farms near Mattawa.
-Local and state officials have told people living nearby to be ready to evacuate.
+People in more than a dozen homes and businesses have been evacuated and local and state officials have told others living in the area to be ready to evacuate.

 The blaze, which is being called the Powerline Fire, began just after 12:30 p.m.
 Sunday.
-Rough estimates put the fire at about 5,000 acres, said Kyle Foreman, public information officer for the Grant County Sheriff Office.
+Rough estimates put the fire at about 5,000 acres, said Kyle Foreman, public information officer for the Grant County Sheriff’s Office.

-The Grant County Sheriff’s Office wrote in a Facebook post Sunday that the fire is burning sagebrush and grasslands on steep terrain with no safe access for firefighters.
-No homes or other structures have been lost, but people in 15 homes and business have been told to evacuate, while others have been told to be ready to evacuate; the exact number of people affected is unknown, according to the post.
+The sheriff’s office wrote in a Facebook post Sunday that the fire is burning sagebrush and grasslands on steep terrain with no safe access for firefighters.
+No homes or other structures have been lost, but people in 15 homes and business have been told to evacuate and others have been told to be ready to evacuate; the exact number of people affected is unknown, according to the post.

 “If you are not a resident of that area or if you are not assisting a resident of that area, stay off the roads,” the sheriff’s office wrote.